uoverby5/OdometerProject/README.md

-<h1>Java - OdometerProject</h1>
+<h1>Java - BaccaratGame</h1>

 <h2>Description</h2>
-In this project, we had to simulate the behavior of an odometer with multiple dials, representing distance in tenths of a mile.
-The concept behind this project was to model an odometer with multiple individual dials, where each dial represented a different digit of the distance traveled.
-As the car moved, the right-most dial measured tenths of a mile.
-I was able to successfully create a simulation that emulated this behavior, providing a practical and educational exercise in object-oriented programming and data manipulation.
+In this project, we explored the world of Baccarat, a card game similar to Blackjack in its initial setup.
+The project involved implementing changes based on UML diagrams, showcasing the ability to work with abstract classes, extend them, and adeptly override and overload methods.
+This project not only served as an exploration of the unique rules and dynamics of Baccarat but also showcases some of my software development capabilities.
 <h2>Languages and Utilities Used</h2>

 - <b>Java</b>